Site logo

 Though the golden coat with a bright yellow hue is the standard palomino color, registries accept a few variations, including;

 • Light palomino: These are the lightest of palominos.
-You may even confuse it for a white color.
-But a close look reveals a soft cream coat with a yellow hue.
+You may even confuse it with white.
+However, a closer look reveals a soft, cream-colored coat with a yellow hue.

 • Light palomino: This is still a light, sandy-colored coat.
 But the yellow hue is more noticeable.
 The manes and tails are often white.

 • Golden palominos: These are rich golden horses with a coin-like coat.
-The shiny coats reflect in the sun.
+The shiny coats catch the sun’s reflection.
 Meanwhile, the tail and mane are white.

 • Chocolate palominos: Chocolate palominos are dark brown, often with white manes and tails.
 You may spot a few black or brown hairs on the tail or mane.